GT1 World Championship: analysis season finale in San Luis

 Surprises, chaos and a big fat anticlimax characterized the last weekend of a series whose future is still uncertain.
 But at least were worthy champions will be crowned.

 Even before the first race of the weekend the air was out of the actually so exciting battle for the drivers' title.
 For already in training on Friday sat Stefan Mücke the Aston Martin DBR9 hard enough in the walls of the demanding track at Potrero de los Funes, that the car could not be made fit for the rest of the weekend.
 And then Lukas Luhr took pole at the first visit to the track and despite 35kg success ballast, it was clear that he and Michael Krumm would not let the title company.
-This is maybe not the worst performance, because a title for Stefan Mücke was, after the dirty revenge action at Silverstone, for which he would have deserved a lock, had an unpleasant aftertaste.
+This is maybe not the worst performance because a title for Stefan Mücke was, after the messy revenge action at Silverstone, for which he would have deserved a lock, had an unpleasant aftertaste.

 And the confusion continued: after the double spin to the end of the field like was to find moments later at the head of Tomas Enge in the Young Driver-DBR9.
-While the majority of the pilots apparently emanated from a safety car period, he moved past all competitors - for the team championship a crucial situation!
+While the majority of the pilots apparently emanated from a safety car period, he moved past all competitors - for the championship team a crucial situation!

 The safety car period came really - but only a few moments later.
 It lasted until just before the pit stop window.
-And shortly afterwards finally unleashed a decision of the Race Direction: Tight and Alex Müller, who had now taken over the cockpit, got a drive through penalty.
+And shortly afterwards finally unleashed a decision of the Race Direction: Enge and Alex Müller, who had now taken over the cockpit, got a drive through penalty.
 Although no safety car signs had yet been shown, but a yellow flag indicated the overtaking.

 For a moment, the second title seemed to fall to the JR Motorsport Nissan team; but also Peter Dumbreck had to settle for a penalty, because mate Richard Westbrook had made the same mistake as Tomas Enge, albeit on a smaller scale.
 And so the remaining sequential JRM Nissan and the Young Driver-Aston Martin two points found in a battle to the final again.

 In this form, the title decision had probably imagined few people and also the commentators and team members were the special circumstances clearly with the two non-evaluation legitimate leaders just before the race - overwhelmed accordingly was Hexis Chef Phillipe Dumas after crossing the finish line.
-Also Hexis has always earned the title, they were the ones who overpowered early season competition as spectators with superior pit stops, which shows the great performance of the whole team.
+Also Hexis has always earned the title, they were the ones who overpowered early season competition as spectators with superior pit stops, which shows the great performance of the entire team.

 Meanwhile, time is pressing, because the private teams who need Ratel, may eventually need to make decisions and find sponsors, they travel around the world finance.
 The current deadline ends , according to FIA documents of the last meeting of the World Motor Sports Council on 30/11/2011, so in about three weeks.